-Additional University policies are kept on file in the Office of Student Affairs and are available for student reference.
+Additional University policies are available for student reference on the School's website.
 These policies include the Policy on Freedom of Expression, the Equal Opportunity Statement, the Sexual Harassment Policy, and the Yale University AIDS Policy.

 YALE UNIVERSITY RESOURCES AND SERVICES